The basics – avoid costly and damaging disputes with a shareholders’ agreement

 - Optional clauses for drag-along and tag-along rights.

-Top 5 benefits of using this shareholders' agreement template
+Top 5 benefits of using Docue's template shareholders' agreement

 Enhance the company’s power to win investment: Investors will check your business is being operated diligently before they invest.
 If your company has an agreement in place between shareholders this shows investors that your company is operated professionally with proper corporate structure, and that you safeguard shareholders.
 Investors may be more likely to invest if they see that a shareholders’ agreement is in place.
 It may put a tick in the box from the beginning, and set the right tone for the rest of the due diligence checks.